Skip to main content

 OptionTypeDefaultDescription

-bufferbooleanfalseReturn the generated message as a Buffer instead of a Readable stream.
+bufferbooleanfalseWhen true, returns the generated message as a Buffer instead of a Readable stream.

 sendMail() callback signature

-• messageId – the Message‑ID header value.
+• messageId - The generated Message-ID header value for this email.

 Examples

-1. Stream a message with Windows‑style new‑lines
+1. Stream a message with Windows-style line endings

 const nodemailer = require("nodemailer");